sumankafle/ImageProcessing-/README.md

    ```bash
    sudo apt install libopencv-dev
    ```
-3. Link opencv with MS Visual Studio Code
+3. Link opencv with Visual Studio 2022 (opencv as environment variable)
-5. Run the examples eg. any *.sln
+5. Run the examples in Visual Studio 2022 eg. any *.sln

 ---